solderq35/hitruns-wiki/website/docs/beginner.md

   - This also makes [NPC panics](guns#triple-shot-panic) spread more quickly, which can sometimes be a good thing depending on the context
 - NPC's will hear footsteps if you run, which includes crouch running
   - Note: NPC hearing range for footsteps is **random**, and using footstep sounds to intentionally distract an NPC as a stealth tactic is not reliable at all
-  - It is quite disappointing how one of the only unique gameplay changes from Master is randomized and difficult to use to the player's advantage
+  - It is quite disappointing how one of the few unique gameplay changes from Master is randomized and difficult to use to the player's advantage
 - NPC's will take less damage from bullets, as [shown here](guns#miscellaneous-gun-stats-from-muddye)

 ### Map-Specific Changes